Codesee-io/docs-maps/docs/guide.md

 ### Right-Click Menu

-By right-clicking on a file or folder, you'll get the following three options:
+By right-clicking on a file or folder, you'll get the following options:

-- Hide selected from map
+#### Hide selected items

+This will hide the items you've selected from the map.

-- Show only selected from map
+#### Show only selected items

+This will hide all items that are not selected.

-- Show all
+#### Show all

+This will show all files and folders.

+#### Add/edit note

+This will allow annotating items.

 ### Notes